DivadNojnarg/outstanding-shiny-ui/outstanding-shiny-ui.knit.md

 mydiv$attribs[["aria-controls"]] <- "home"
 ```

+#### Check if tag has specific attribute

-- `tagHasAttribute()`: to check if a tag has a specific attribute
+- `tagHasAttribute`: to check if a tag has a specific attribute

 ```r
 # I want to know if div has a class
 mydiv <- div(class = "myclass")
 has_class <- tagHasAttribute(mydiv, "class")
 has_class
 # if you are familiar with %>%
 has_class <- mydiv %>% tagHasAttribute("class")
 has_class
 ```

+#### Get all attributes

-- `tagGetAttribute()`: to get the value of the targeted attributes, if it exists, otherwise NULL.
+- `tagGetAttribute`: to get the value of the targeted attributes, if it exists, otherwise NULL.

 ```r
 mydiv <- div(class = "test")